YooKing/jaaayden.github.io/docs/TechLife/Sync your music with Apple music.md

 ## Sync with Apple Music

-The FLAC format can't be imported directly by Apple Music, so converting to AIFF format is necessary.
-On macOS, XLD is a good tool.
+To import FLAC files into Apple Music, it is necessary to convert them to AIFF format.
+XLD is a recommended tool for this task on macOS.

 - [X Lossless Decoder:Lossless audio decoder for Mac OS X](https://tmkk.undo.jp/xld/index_e.html)

-After importing AIFF format music files into Apple Music, synchronize with iCloud for full terminal synchronization.
+To fully synchronize your music files, import them in AIFF format into Apple Music and then sync with iCloud.

 ## More
 ### Analysis of DOMESTIC Music platform